 - What do you hope people will do when they get to your website?

-Next, put on your Sherlock hat and go exploring through your competitor’s websites across the first three pages of Google.
+Next, put on your Sherlock hat and go exploring through your competitor’s websites across the first two pages of Google.
 (I also check out competitors in other geographic areas just in case they have better ideas than the locals do.)

 Some things to look out for:

 - What have your competitors included on their websites and to what depth?

 - How have they structured their pages?
 What is included on each page?